medialab/bulgur/README.md

 For now Bulgur deploys to a [surge](http://surge.sh/) instance for preproduction tests.

-Bulgur is a static web application, which means it does not need a server of its own for working.
+Bulgur is a static web application, which means it does not need a backend for working.

 Nevertheless, Bulgur needs an instance of [quinoa server](https://github.com/medialab/quinoa-server) server application available in order to be able to handle all-in-one html bundling, oAuth connection to github/gist and exports to distant server.